Stochastic Learning of Semiparametric Monotone Index Models with Large Sample Size: Monte Carlo Experiments

-The simulation results are reported in \autoref{simutab1} and \autoref{simutab2}.
-We can see that our AKMBGD estimators have small bias, whose RMSE decreases with sample size almost at rate $n^{-1/2}$.
-Moreover, the confidence interval constructed based on the asymptotic variance and normal approximation has actual coverage rate that is quite close to the nominal rate $0.95$.
+The simulation results are reported in \autoref{simutab1}.
+It can be seen that the AKMBGD estimators have small bias, whose RMSE decreases with sample size almost at rate $\sqrt{n}$.
+Moreover, the confidence interval constructed based on the subsample-based variance has actual coverage rate that is quite close to the nominal rate $0.95$.
+This demonstrates that the AKMBGD estimators and subsample-based variance estimator have great finite-sample performance.